How Our Paternity Lawyers Can Help

 Determining who is legally the parent of a child provides many benefits to the child as well as establishes a relationship between the parent and the child.
 However, when paternity (also referred to as parentage) is unclear, it is important to involve an experienced attorney who can help you navigate the legal landscape.
 Our family law attorneys are experienced in paternity issues, and we can help establish paternity of your child, assist you in contesting a claim that you are the parent of a child, or provide guidance when changing legal paternity of a child where appropriate.

 At the Gasper Law Group, we understand paternity can be a complicated issue.
 Our family law attorneys are knowledgeable about current laws regarding parentage and are skilled at providing legal representation both for parents seeking to establish parentage of a child or contest a petition to establish paternity.
-To set up a FREE initial consultation to discuss your case with our skilled Colorado Springs lawyers, call us at (719) 227-7779 or complete our contact form.

 Colorado Paternity Laws